 Neuropathy is a disease of one or more peripheral nerves that causes numbness, pain and weakness.

-After headaches, it is the second most common neurological condition, affecting more than 20 million Americans.
+It is the second most common neurological condition after headaches, and currently it affects more than 20 million Americans.

 Chemotherapy may cause neuropathy.
-As long as you don’t need that same chemotherapy again, the neuropathy will be a one-time situation and should not get worse.
+But as long as you don’t need that same chemotherapy again, the neuropathy will not get worse.

 Several neuropathies are inherited, or run in families.
 One of these is Charcot-Marie-Tooth disease, a disorder of the peripheral nerves, caused by changes, or mutations, in a person’s genetic material.